aayanmathur/ai-resume-scoring/README.md

 ## What It Does

 This AI-powered platform helps job seekers optimize their resumes for Applicant Tracking Systems (ATS) using Google's Gemini LLM.
-Users can upload existing resumes or build new ones from scratch, receiving instant AI-driven feedback and professional template transformations.
+Users can upload resumes and receive instant AI-driven feedback.

 ---